 The Seventh Generation bath tissue is made of 100% recycled paper (minimum 50% post-consumer recycled fiber).
 It has no added dyes, inks, or fragrances and it’s whitened without chemicals containing chlorine.

 Bamboo products have a big hype around them in the eco-friendly community, and for a good reason, I must say.
 Especially when it comes to disposable products like toilet paper, paper towels or tissue.

 Bamboo is considered eco-friendly for a few reasons.
-First of all, bamboo has an extremly high growth rate, meaning it regenerates at a fast rate.
-More over it can grow very denstly (unlike trees) so it takes less land.
+First of all, bamboo has an extremely high growth rate, meaning it regenerates at a fast rate.
+More over it can grow very densely (unlike trees) so it takes less land.
 Lastly, bamboo takes less water and resources to grow compared to trees.

 All of these qualities make bamboo toilet paper more sustainable and earth-friendly than toilet paper made of trees.